June 28, 2025 12:00 PM

 Amphitheater

+Paradise of Samoa's incredible performance closes out the evening.
 Fire is an important part of Polynesian culture, both in in mythology and dance.
 Paradise of Samoa takes you on a journey through Polynesia using fire and music in an exciting and colorful show.

 Amphitheater